openhab/openhab-addons/bundles/org.openhab.binding.bluetooth.generic/README.md

 # Generic Bluetooth Device

-This extension adds support for devices that expose [Bluetooth Generic Attributes (GATT)](https://www.bluetooth.com/specifications/gatt/)
+This binding adds support for devices that expose [Bluetooth Generic Attributes (GATT)](https://www.bluetooth.com/specifications/gatt/)

 ## Supported Things

-Only a single thing type is added by this extension:
+Only a single thing type is added by this binding:

 | Thing Type ID | Description                                     |
 |---------------|-------------------------------------------------|